-As a quantitative investment manager investing in more than 8,000 stocks globally, Winton does not typically hold concentrated equity positions or invest in a company with a view to actively intervening in its management.
+As a quantitative investment manager with a total investment universe spanning 8,000 stocks globally, Winton does not typically hold concentrated equity positions or invest in a company with a view to actively intervening in its management.
 As a result, the firm does not have direct contact with the companies in which its strategies invest.

 Winton recognises, however, the importance of playing an active role in corporate governance.
 The firm has therefore partnered with a leading corporate governance research service, ISS Europe (ISS), to provide proxy voting guidelines and to vote proxies on its behalf.

 ISS’ Global Voting Principles guide its work to assist institutional investors in meeting their fiduciary requirements with respect to voting, by promoting long-term shareholder value creation and risk mitigation at their portfolio firms through support of responsible global corporate governance practices.
 Winton has instructed ISS to conduct its proxy voting activity based on a sustainability framework that generally takes its frame of reference from recognised sustainability initiatives (both in the US and internationally).
 These initiatives have regard to: